calaldees/teachingWorkshops/teacherTraining/_diversity.md

     * Be prepared to drop all planned activities and focus on this more important topic
     * Don't use aggression to convey your urgency.
 Use enquiry.
         * What does aggression and authority convey in our hidden curriculum?
+        * The fact you have completely stopped the previous activity already conveys the gravity of the situation
-    * Have a plan - just talking may not be enough - have paper printed? power-point ready?
+    * Have a plan - just talking may not be enough -
+        * Decide on the goal - vocalise the goal - write it
+        * Other prep
+            * Could you have paper printed? power-point ready?
 </details>

+* TASK2: (Pairs) Consider a diversity/inclusion situation that you may have encountered in school.
+What actions should be taken?
+Why?
+(10min)

-### Case study 2
+### Situation 2 (10min)

-* Case study
 * Vertical tutor group - my form
 * Socially alienated year 9
     * overweight
     * ADHD (difficulty focusing/remembering)
     * difficulty wearing uniform correctly
     * loud
     * effeminate voice
     * hygiene issues
 * Pleasant manner and responsive to instructions
     * Repeated instructions
         * "I forgot"; repeated response
         * No impact or meaningful change in behaviour either short term or long term
 * TASK: Consider strategies/action-plan for social integration for:
     * The student?
     * Parents?
     * Form group?
     * Subject teachers?
     * Wider school staff?
     * Other support?

 <details>